By Dirk Elliott

 Vital Mergers have worked with churches in urban, suburban and rural areas.
 Small churches have merged together, as well as mid-sized and large churches.
 The churches need to commit to work together as partners, agreeing to the five basic commitments, and have a willingness to be in ministry together.

 Want to learn more about vital mergers?

 Dirk has successfully led congregations in vital mergers all across the United States.
-He will personally lead a Vital Merger workshop on December 1, 2016 at First Baptist Church, Decatur, GA from 9:00 am until 3:00 pm.
+He will personally lead a Vital Merger workshop on March 10, 2016 in Winston-Salem, NC.
+The workshop will be held at First Baptist Church, 501 West Fifth Street from 9:00 am until 3:00 pm.
 The workshop is sponsored by the Center for Congregational Health.
 You can register for the workshop by clicking here.

 Dirk’s book, Vital Merger: A New Church Start Approach that Joins Church Families Together, will be available for purchase at the workshop.
 You can also pick up a copy at www.vitalmerger.com.
 Vital Merger is a practical handbook that outlines the key elements necessary for a Vital Merger and provides instructions for exploring, beginning, and walking through the Vital Merger process.
 The advice, examples, and stories are taken from actual churches that have merged—including processes and practices that have and have not worked well.
 The stories from these churches inform and infuse the process with authentic insight and witness.